damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 [Watch live][ux-livestream] on December 15 at 10am PT/6pm GMT.
 [Sign up to receive a reminder and the recording][ux-lp].

 User experience (UX) affects every interaction a user has with a product.
-Because of this, it can literally make or break the adoption of a website, or application.
-UX designers have a really big job to do as they dig into the who, the what, the why, and the how of essentially everything that happens within a platform.
+Because of this, it can make or break the adoption of a website, or application.
+UX designers have to do dig into the who, the what, the why, and the how of everything that happens within a platform.
-How does GitLab's UX team work to solve the challenge of creating an application that has so many different types of users and releases a new version of its product every month?
-Join GitLab's UX Lead, Allison Whilden, and her team, as they discuss their process, the big challenges they face and how they look to solve them.
+How does GitLab's UX address the needs of many different types of users in a product that expands every month?
+Join GitLab's UX Lead, Allison Whilden, and her team, as they discuss their process, the big challenges they face and how they solve them.

 ## 4. Prometheus and GitLab: Completing the application lifecycle with monitoring